standard-for-public-code/community-implementation-guide-standard/criteria/findability.md

 ### The codebase SHOULD have a website which describes the problem the codebase solves using the preferred jargon of different potential users of the codebase (including technologists, policy experts and managers).

-### The codebase SHOULD have a unique and persistent identifier, such as a Wikidata item or FSF software directory listing, mentioning the major contributors, repository location and website.
+### The codebase SHOULD have a unique and persistent identifier where the entry mentions the major contributors, repository location and website.

 ### The codebase SHOULD include a machine-readable metadata description, for example in a publiccode.yml file.